davidsferreira02/FSI/LOGBOOK8.md

 ### Challenge 1

-* In this CTF challenge,first we explored the code provided and we saw how the query to login was made:
+* In this CTF challenge, first we explored the code provided and we saw how the query to login was made:

 ![](https://i.imgur.com/amrvSNs.png)